High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Generating configurations with various degrees of instability

 \subsection{Optimisation problem}

-We use these ZN stability criteria to generate configurations whose coefficients $(\rZN,\kZN)$ are at various positions in the stability diagram.
-To do so, we setup an optimisation problem.
 Let us denote as $\varoptim$ the vector containing the parameters of the simple combustion model that we have chosen as free variables.
-For a given value of $\varoptim$, we can find the corresponding value of $(\rZN,\kZN)$ by performing three steady-state simulations with the semi-analytical tool: one baseline simulation, one simulation with a perturbed initial temperature $T_\initial$, and one simulation with a perturbed pressure $P$.
+For a given value of $\varoptim$, we can find the corresponding value of $(\rZN,\kZN)$ by performing three steady-state simulations: one baseline simulation, one simulation with a perturbed initial temperature $T_\initial$, and one simulation with a perturbed pressure $P$.
 Then, by means of finite differences, $\rZN$ and $\kZN$ may be evaluated.
 This process can be summarised as the function $f_{\rZN\kZN} : \varoptim \rightarrow (\rZN,\kZN)$.
-The optimisation problem is then formulated as:
+We can then generate configurations with various values of $\rZN$ and $\kZN$ by solving the following optimisation problem:

-where the objective function $f$ is defined as $f_{obj} : \varoptim \rightarrow || f_{\rZN\kZN}(\varoptim) - (\rZN,\kZN)_{target} ||_2^2$ with $(\cdot,\cdot)$ denoting a vector formulation.
-The inequality constraints are gathered in the vector function $g$, and equality constraints are gathered in $h$.
-This problem is simply the constrained minimisation of the distance to the target $(\rZN,\kZN)$ coefficients.
-Inequality constraints $g$ are used to ensure the different physical parameters remain within realistic bounds.
-They can be supplemented with equality constraints $h$ to enforce certain properties of the steady-state solution, e.g. surface temperature, regression speed...
+where the objective function is $f_{obj} : \varoptim \rightarrow || f_{\rZN\kZN}(\varoptim) - (\rZN,\kZN)_{target} ||_2^2$ with $(\cdot,\cdot)$ denoting a vector formulation.
+This is simply the constrained minimisation of the distance to the target $(\rZN,\kZN)$ coefficients.
+Inequality constraints $g$ ensure the physical parameters remain within realistic bounds.
+They can be supplemented with equality constraints $h$ to enforce certain properties, e.g. steady-state surface temperature.
+The problem is solved with SLSQP from the Scipy library \cite{2020SciPy-NMeth}, using finite-difference Jacobians for $f$, $q$ and $h$.

-Regarding practical implementation, the Sequential Quadratic Programming algorithm SLSQP of the Python library Scipy \cite{2020SciPy-NMeth} is used.
-The Jacobians of the objective function and constraints are obtained via finite differences.
-The Hessian of $f_{obj}$ is built iteratively through a BFGS update.
-Note that we use the semi-analytical tool to perform the simulation, as it is fast, very precise, does not need any specific mesh generation, and is ensured to converge.
-For more complex combustion models, the simulations can be carried out with the one-dimensional CFD code, however it is important that the steady-state solutions are converged with sufficient accuracy, so as not to introduce important errors in the Jacobian estimation.